 For mammals, once you take out the influence of body size, it's those with higher metabolic rates that live longer

-In 2005, Speakman used a clever statistical trick to remove the influence of body mass from the equation, in a study of data for 239 mammalian species and 164 species of birds.
+in a study of data for 239 mammalian species and 164 species of birds.
 For each animal with a higher-than-expected metabolic rate for its body size, he examined whether it had a correspondingly lower-than-expected life span for its body size, and vice versa.
 "For both mammals and birds, once body mass was removed, the relationship between metabolic rate and life span was zero," says Speakman.

 However this calculation, like previous work supporting the rate of living theory, used the resting metabolic rates of animals, when they are neither digesting food nor regulating body temperature.
 Researchers have traditionally used these rates simply because more data is available for animals in this state.
 However, many animals spend only a minority of their time at a resting rate of metabolism, and the proportion of time different species spend at it varies widely.